spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-dimension.md

 ## Decide on a domain and path

-By default, Dimension is configured to use its own dedicated domain (`dimension.DOMAIN`) and requires you to [adjust your DNS records](#adjusting-dns-records).
+By default, Dimension is configured to use its own dedicated domain (`dimension.example.com`) and requires you to [adjust your DNS records](#adjusting-dns-records).

 You can override the domain and path like this: